Chart Color Schemes

 In terms of cultural diversity, Ormeau (West) - Yatala records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Ormeau (West) - Yatala had a cultural diversity profile roughly matching the wider region's average, with 86.0% of its population being citizens, 75.8% born in Australia, and 91.5% speaking English only at home.
-Christianity was the dominant religion in Ormeau (West) - Yatala, comprising 48.2% of people.
-The most notable overrepresentation was seen in the Other category, which made up 0.9% of the population compared to 1.2% across Rest of Qld.
+Ormeau (West) - Yatala, surveyed in 2016, had a cultural diversity profile roughly matching the wider region's average.
+86.0% of its population were citizens, 75.8% were born in Australia, and 91.5% spoke English only at home.
+Christianity was the predominant religion, comprising 48.2%.

 Frequently Asked Questions - Diversity